 The BMA’s stark calls for a more realistic debate over the future financing of the NHS in Scotland are echoed by concerns expressed by the body representing Scottish local government, the Convention of Scottish Local Authorities (COSLA), that ring-fencing the NHS would mean local government would be faced with having to make the brunt of the cuts to come, hitting some of the most vulnerable the hardest.

 The debate across Scotland mirrors that being continued in Westminster, following shadow health secretary and Labour leadership candidate Andy Burnham’s call for the coalition government to drop its plans to ring-fence England’s NHS budget in order to provide greater protection to areas such as social care, under the control of local authorities.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.